Queue

 Queue follows the First In First Out (FIFO) rule - the item that goes in first is the item that comes out first.

-In computer science, a queue is a collection of entities that are maintained in a sequence and can be modified by the addition of entities at one end of the sequence and the removal of entities from the other end of the sequence.
-By convention, the end of the sequence at which elements are added is called the back, tail, or rear of the queue, and the end at which elements are removed is called the head or front of the queue, analogously to the words used when people line up to wait for goods or services.
+In computer science, a queue is an abstract data type that serves as an ordered collection of entities.
+By convention, the end of the queue where elements are added, is called the back, tail, or rear of the queue.
+The end of the queue where elements are removed is called the head or front of the queue.
+The name queue is an analogy to the words used to describe people in line to wait for goods or services.
+It supports two main operations.

 Queues provide services in computer science, transport, and operations research where various entities such as data, objects, persons, or events are stored and held to be processed later.
 In these contexts, the queue performs the function of a buffer.
 Another usage of queues is in the implementation of breadth-first search.